One Man Army (song)

-"One Man Army" (often mistakenly called "Falling") is a song by Canadian alternative rock group Our Lady Peace.
+"One Man Army" (often mistakenly called "Falling") is a song by Canadian alternative rock band Our Lady Peace.
 It was released in July 1999 as the lead single from their third album, Happiness...
 Is Not a Fish That You Can Catch.

 Content

 Raine Maida stated that the song is about "the struggle for individuality.
 It's about finding the courage to metaphorically strip naked and set fire to all your inhibitions.
 It's about cleansing yourself of all the people and things that suffocate your individuality."

 Release

-The release of the live version of "One Man Army" from their Woodstock 1999 performance forced the record label to release the single several weeks earlier than the planned date of August 4.
+The release of the live version of "One Man Army" from their Woodstock 1999 performance forced the record label to service the single to Canadian radio on July 30, 1999, ahead of its planned date of August 4.